ukparliament/weeknotes.data-search/4/index.md

 Tuesday was invite your friends to work day so [Michael](https://twitter.com/fantasticlife) invited [Nic Ferrier](https://twitter.com/nicferrier) to talk about (proper) agile, continuous delivery and testing (or not).

-Nic met with Robert in the [hotbed of activity](https://www.youtube.com/watch?v=QUYKSWQmkrg) that is the Millbank Canteen, then gave a talk to assorted developers and otherwise on how to do agile and continuous delivery with more emphasis on conversations and actually shipping software and less on the veneer of [ceremony](https://www.youtube.com/watch?v=H5UK40sSo8I).
+Nic met with Robert in the [hotbed of activity](https://www.youtube.com/watch?v=QUYKSWQmkrg) that is the Millbank Canteen, then gave a talk to assorted developers and otherwise on how to do agile and continuous delivery with more emphasis on conversations and actually shipping software, less on the veneer of [ceremony](https://www.youtube.com/watch?v=H5UK40sSo8I).

-Wednesday was Data Day which, given lots of people on holidays, was low on numbers but [high on suna and smiles](https://twitter.com/benwoodhams/status/897823501272309761).
+Wednesday was Data Day which, given lots of people are on holiday, was low on numbers but [high on sun and smiles](https://twitter.com/benwoodhams/status/897823501272309761).
 And generally [getting stuff done](https://twitter.com/benwoodhams/status/897825226586763264).

 Matthieu and Liz spent some time tidying up our email distribution lists, shared email addresses, and SharePoint site.
 We are now data *and search*.